coffinzm/myMTGcollection/README.md

 # myMTGcollection
 Disclaimer: I am a hobbyist coder -- my code could probably be improved upon/be prettier.
 Please tweak it to your heart's content.

 This Twitter bot is coded in Ruby and should run across platforms.
-Mine lives on a Raspberry Pi Zero running Raspbian.
+My install lives on a Raspberry Pi Zero running Raspbian.

 My bot's posts can be found here: https://twitter.com/mymtgcollection